 We have this version:

 I know…this sounds ridiculous.
 I had a mom tell me while I was pregnant that I need a wipe warmer because anything that will keep baby from screaming in the middle of the night is worth the investment.
 Apparently a cold wipe during a three am diaper change will make baby scream.
 I wouldn’t call it a necessity, but I do like my wipe warmer.
-I think the warm wipes do better at cleaning and obviously they feel better on my skin and baby’s.
+It seems like the warm wipes do better at cleaning and obviously they feel better on my skin and baby’s.
+I especially appreciate the warm wipes on days that I don’t have time to shower.

 Munchkin Warm Glow Baby Wipe Warmer